-Students will not be allowed to register for classes until they have submitted their immunization records to the College's Health Services Office, showing proof of at least one measles immunization.
+Students will not be allowed to register for classes until they have submitted their immunization records to the Wellness Center (Health Services), showing proof of at least one measles immunization.

 Immunizations are not provided on campus.
 They are available free of charge to prospective college students through the Orange County Department of Health.
 For a copy of the clinic schedule or if you believe that you qualify for an exemption based on medical or religious reasons, or have any further questions about these requirements, please call Health Services at 341-4870.